 #5 Pick: Kris Dunn – The Most Likable Player

-Since 1970, the drop-off in career performance after the top 5 overall picks has been significant.
-In particular, the median career win share total drops by 50% (i.e. from 46 to 23 win shares) after that cutoff.
+The drop-off in career production after the top 5 overall picks is significant.
+In particular, the median win share total drops by 50% (i.e. from 46 to 23) for players taken 6th-10th overall.
 At the same time, the threshold to escape consideration as a Top 10 Bust drops by almost 70% (i.e. from 9 to 3 win shares).

 #6 Pick Buddy Hield – The Most Accomplished Player

-Buddy Hield had a magical senior season at Oklahoma last year.
-To start, he finished second in the NCAA with a 25 ppg scoring average and had the 6th best 3-pt shooting percentage (45.7%).
+Buddy Hield had a magical senior season at Oklahoma.
+The former Sooner finished second in the NCAA with a 25 ppg scoring average and had the 6th best 3-pt shooting percentage (45.7%).
 Largely based on these stats, he won the Naismith and Wooden Awards.
-Furthermore, he won the West Regional Most Outstanding Player Award while leading the Sooners to the 2016 Final Four.
+Furthermore, he won the West Regional Most Outstanding Player Award while leading his team to the 2016 Final Four.

-True to form, Lisa Salters overshadowed her colleagues during the interview portion of the program.
+Lisa Salters overshadowed her colleagues during the interview portion of the program with the following exchange

 Salters: Well Buddy, times were tough for you and your family growing up.
 Just tell me what does this mean for your entire family to be drafted?